Lasiopetalum rosmarinifolium

+Description

-DescriptionLasiopetalum rosmarinifolium is an erect or spreading shrub that typically grows to a height of 0.3–1 m, its stems and leaves covered with star-shaped hairs.
+Lasiopetalum rosmarinifolium is an erect or spreading shrub that typically grows to a height of 0.3–1 m, its stems and leaves covered with star-shaped hairs.
 The leaves are linear, 15–60 mm long and 2–4 mm wide.
 The flowers are arranged in small groups, each flower on a pedicel 2.5–3 mm long with three hairy bracteoles 2.5–6 mm long at the base of the sepals.
 The sepals are white, 6.5–10 mm long, fused for less than half their length, and there are no petals.
 The anthers are 2.2–2.4 mm long on filaments 1.5–2.5 mm long.
 Flowering occurs from June to November.

 Taxonomy

 This species was first formally described in 1852 by Nikolai Turczaninow who gave it the name Sorotes rosmarinifolia in Bulletin de la Société Impériale des Naturalistes de Moscou from specimens collected by James Drummond.
 In 1863, George Bentham changed the name to Lasiopetalum rosmarinifolium in Flora Australiensis.

 The specific epithet (rosmarinifolium) means "rosemary-leaved".